Datseris/bad-scientific-talk/README.md

 ## Results & Messages
 * Key messages are overrated.
 Instead of boiling your work into simple to understand concepts, list every single result you had in the last 10 years.
-* Conclusion slides take valuable space when they could instead be overly complicated plots.
+* Conclusion slides take valuable space when there could be overly complicated plots instead.
 Don't bother making them.

 # Contributing
 Please consider contributing to our guidelines!